 Your Emotion: My Husband Does Not Care Anymore

 Neglect or lack of attention is a sign of a relationship going awry.
-Every woman wants to be pampered and taken care of but it hurts when you realise that your man has spent Saturday night playing poker with his pals when you were waiting at home with a special dinner.
+Every woman wants to be pampered and taken care of but it hurts when you realize that your man has spent Saturday night playing poker with his pals when you were waiting at home with a special dinner.
+‘What to do if my husband hates me?’ you’re left thinking on more than one occasion.

-Does he ignore everything that you hold dear – from memories of your pre-marital dates at Central Park to the huge financial deal you cracked at work?
+Does your husband ignore everything that you hold dear – from memories of your pre-marital dates at Central Park to the huge financial deal you cracked at work?
 Have the small gestures of romance all but disappeared?
-These are pure signs of neglect.
+These are pure signs of neglect and could be a sign you’re living with a husband who hates you.

 3. He is borderline abusive but holds back